BIG HEAD

 After posting a question on a website for help with remedies to combat Qld itch I got lots of responses, see below...

 Mix 2 cups of cider vinegar 2 cups of water 1 table spoon of copper sulphate, rub this thoroughly into the horses skin.
-Qld itch is worsened by a copper deficiency, so add a tea spoon of copper sulphate to your horses feed daily (WARNING- do not exceed this as you can over dose with copper) Apple cider vinegar 80 ml, and garlic 20g per day added to his ration also helps to repel insects that cause the itch.
+Qld itch is worsened by a copper deficiency, so add a tea spoon of copper sulphate to your horses feed daily (WARNING- do not exceed this as you can over dose with copper) Apple cider vinegar 80 ml, and garlic 20g per day added to his ration also helps to repel insects that cause the itch, plus herbs for which Lisa McCann Herbs has a Qld itch recipe.
 Do not feed molasses to horses with Qld itch as this attracts biting insects.
 Below are some remedies to help repel midges and mosquitos.

 Editor, Niki.